-Apple and pear production is vulnerable to climate change and research is underway to help understand its potential effects and to find ways to reduce any negative impacts.
+Apple and pear production is vulnerable to climate change.
+Research is underway to help understand its potential effects and to find ways to reduce any negative impacts.

 Many reports (IPCC 5th assessment report, 2014; Stern, 2007; Garnaut, 2008; Deuter, 2009) show that agricultural industries in Australia and overseas are likely to be adversely affected by predicted changes in climate and that, without adaptation, production losses are likely.
 Identification of potential climate change impacts and the early implementation of adaptation strategies will reduce the vulnerability of industries to future climate variability (Deuter, 2009).